smithjd/sql-pet/docs/098-leveraging-database-views.md

 ## The role of database `views`

 A database `view` is an SQL query that is stored in the database.
 Most `views` are used for data retrieval, since they usually denormalize the tables involved.
-Because they are standardized and well-understood, they can save you a lot of work.
+Because they are standardized and well-understood, they can save you a lot of work and document a query that can serve as a model to build on.

 ### Why database `views` are useful